A werewolf hopes that his bartender might be the one to rid him of his horrible curse.

 No one is more frightened when the anger comes than me.
 Believe me when I tell you this.
 I have the dissatisfaction of being the first one who knows what is about to happen.
 It starts as a tickle in the throat, and then the whispers start inside my head.
 That’s when I know the demon has returned and aims to claim more victims.
 And despite how I try to suppress it, I am powerless to stop it.

-Once the anger consumes me I become someone—something else.
-Whatever demon it is that takes use of my body, it does not allow me to see through its eyes or sift through its memories afterwards.
-When I wake up dazed in the morning, as I always did, the only resonance of my misdeeds were in short news stories stuffed between late night gas station hold ups and high speed car chases on the freeway.
+Once the anger consumes me, I become someone…something else.
+Whatever demon it is that takes use of my body, it does not allow me to see through its eyes or sift through its memories afterward.
+When I wake up dazed in the morning, as I always did, the only resonance of my misdeeds was in short news stories stuffed between late-night gas station hold-ups and high-speed car chases on the freeway.